dsmHack/dev.dsmhack.org/content/jamstack.md

   revert back to a previous version of the site without losing a sweat.
 Also, depending on the build service you are using you can even have preview versions of your site created for each pull request so changes can be verified before they are deployed to production.
-These are all features that feel very simple and out-of-box with JAMStack but are usually much more complicated with a dynamic solution like Wordpress.
+These are all features that feel very simple and out-of-box with JAMStack but are usually much more complicated with a dynamic solution like WordPress.

 * **Flexibility**

   For a developer and designer, a JAMStack site allows a lot more flexibility to build and design the site the way they want and using the technologies they want.
 A theme is more of a starting point that you are encouraged to customize to fit your needs.
-It is also usually much simpler to create a theme from scratch than it is with a dynamic site like Wordpress because themes are just simple template files.
+It is also usually much simpler to create a theme from scratch than it is with a dynamic site like WordPress because themes are just simple template files.

 ### Cons